 What documents should I bring to my visa interview?

 In addition to your valid passport, your Form I-20/DS-2019, documentation of your financial resources, your admission letter, and any amended admission letters that indicate a start date other than fall, you will want to review the consulate website where you are applying for an appointment.
 They may have additional documentation requirements.

 What are my options for getting to campus once I arrive in the U.S.?

 Please review our transportation options on our arrival page.

 What accommodations are available for my family when dropping me off at the University (or if I have to wait for my lease to begin)?

 While family members are not permitted to stay in the residence halls with their students, there are a number of accommodations close to campus, including the on-campus Hotel, The Morris Inn, and the on-campus Sacred Heart Parish Center, which has dorm style bedrooms.

-Other options that are within walking distance of campus (*) or a 10 minute drive (bus, car, or Uber) from campus are below.
+Other options that are a 20 minute walking distance from campus (*), have a shuttle (**) or are a 10 minute drive (bus, car, or Uber) from campus are below.
 Some hotels further out may provide a shuttle from the hotel to campus, too.
 For additional accommodations, review options listed here.